stasm/pewpew/README.md

 ## Run In Node

+Build the targets runnable in Node.js:

+    $ make -C node

-You can choose between running with a no-op `RenderingContext2D` class implemented in either pure JS or as a native Node module (written in C++).
-Keep in mind that the pure-JS version is likely to optimize the no-op draw calls away.
+You can choose between running with a no-op `RenderingContext2D` class implemented in either pure JS (`game_noop_canvas`) or as a native Node module (`game_fake_canvas`).
+The pure-JS version is likely to optimize the no-op draw calls away.
 In my measurements it's ca. 35% faster than the native module version.

-### Pure JS

-    $ make -C node_js
-    $ node node_js/game.rollup.js
+    $ node node/game_noop_canvas.rollup.js

-### Native Module

-    $ make -C node_native
-    $ node node_native/game.rollup.js
+    $ node node/game_fake_canvas.rollup.js

 ----